hubo1016/vlcp/doc/source/asynccore.rst

 from a thread-safe queue, and receives events from a pipe.
 With connectors it is quite easy to create a thread pool to execute methods in a multi-threaded way.

-A specialized connector *TaskPool* (:py:class::`vlcp.utils.connector.TaskPool`) is a simple thread pool implementation for executing tasks in other threads.
+A specialized connector *TaskPool* (:py:class:`vlcp.utils.connector.TaskPool`) is a simple thread pool implementation for executing tasks in other threads.